tiagofreres/blog/_posts/2015-02-05-git-basics.md

 1. [Link your project to a remote repository](#link-rr)
 2. [Make a commit](#start-commit)
-3. Push your commits to remote repository
+3. Push your commits to remote repository using `git push`